 Automatic Exchange of Information in Tax Matters (AEOI)

-Over 100 jurisdictions have committed to implement AEOI, including Switzerland and all other major financial centres.
+Around 100 jurisdictions have already implemented the AEOI, including Switzerland and all other major financial centres.

 Please refer to the FAQs below for more details.
 This notice is for information purposes only and should not be interpreted as advice of any type, especially of a fiscal nature.
 It may be changed at any time, particularly following a change in the law or in the practice of the relevant authorities.